mint-vu/Brainwash/README.md

 3. Training the BrainWash noise.
 4. Evaluating the noise performance.

-**The datasets, checkpoints, and the inverted samples, used for producing the tables are here: https://huggingface.co/datasets/mintlabvandy/BrainWash-CVPR24/tree/main**
+**The datasets, checkpoints, and inverted samples, used for producing the tables are here: https://huggingface.co/datasets/mintlabvandy/BrainWash-CVPR24/tree/main**

 ### Training the Continual Learner
 This repository contains code for 4 different regularization-based CL methods: EWC, Rwalk, MAS, and AFEC-EWC.